 Love Bombing: The Dangerous Red Flag You May Miss

-Recently, we asked a group of survivors in an online group “How would someone spot a narcissist early in the relationship?” and received over 150 responses.*
+Recently, we asked a group of survivors in an online group “How would someone spot an abuser early in the relationship?” and received over 150 responses.*

 The number one answer?

-Why did women answer this as the number one sign of a narcissist?
+Why did women answer this as the number one sign of an abuser?
 Why should you be aware of what love bombing is?
 What are some examples of love bombing?
 We’re going to talk about it all.

 What is love bombing?

 Love bombing can be described as “an attempt to influence another person with over-the-top displays of attention and affection.
 We’re not just talking about romantic gestures, like flowers and trips.
 Love bombing invariably includes lots of romantic conversation, long talks about “our future,” and long periods of staring into each other’s eyes.
 It’s the combination of words and deeds that makes love bombing so powerful, especially considering today’s technology.”

 It’s often an early sign you’re dating a narcissist or an abuser and is a top red flag of further abuse down the road including potential emotional and physical violence.

 That's the definition of love bombing, but what does love bombing really look like?
 What forms does it take?
 We’re going to give you a real world view into what this really looks like so you can spot the warning signs.

 Love bombing’s meaning and origin starts in cults and “new religious movements”, with the first reference in pro-organization propaganda.
 Margaret Singer popularized the phrase in her 1996 book, Cults in Our Midst.
 Read this passage and you’ll see the parallels to domestic love bombing: